 College of Medicine & Public Health

 If you are interested in finding out more about the Academic Associations in your College check out their Facebook pages as a start point.

-If an Academic Association doesn’t exist in your area and you are interested in starting one in your College, FUSA will help you learn about the criteria, requirements and benefits available to you – such as being eligible for funding of $3000 per year.
+If an Academic Association doesn’t exist in your area and you are interested in starting one in your College, FUSA will help you learn about the criteria, requirements and benefits available to you – such as being eligible to receive $3,000 in funding towards the Association’s events and activities per year.

 Associations can also find information, forms, guides, and resources relating to managing their association via the Manage Your Club/Association page.
 Answers to many queries can also be found via the Clubs & Associations FAQ Database (“ClubFAQ”).

 If you would like some advice on starting an Academic Association, how your Academic Association can represent students within your school and some advice around learning, teaching and the student experience, please get in touch with:

 Michelle Tatyzo, Student Representation and Development Officer (SRDO) at FUSA: firstname.lastname@example.org